embubiz/getdataProject/README.md

 project itself (run_analysis.step*.R), and therefore make the different sections more readable and easy to understand.

-The generous use of comments then, also helps in the comprehension of the work.
+The generous use of comments also helps in the comprehension of the work.

 ===============
 HOW TO USE THE CONTENT OF THIS REPO